aman61197/Deduplication-Problem/README.md

 ** Version 1.0.0 **

-Sample data is provided by innovaccer.
+Sample data provided by innovaccer.
 This project is part of summer internship process at Innovaccer.

 Code is written in Python language.